andygout/to_do_list/README.md

 </li>
 ````

-- Add as dependency to `bower.json` and include in `karma.conf.js` files
+- Add as dependency to `bower.json` file and include in `karma.conf.js` file

 #### Run site (not on server)